tylerharter/cs301-projects/fall19/p8/stage1.md

 #### Question 17: how many unique director names are there in the dataset?

 #### Question 18: which movie has the highest number of actors?
-Give the output of the movie title as a string.
+Output should be the movie title in string format.

 #### Question 19: what is the average movie rating?